 In this example, we will build an LLM-based news summarizer with the Exa API to keep us up-to-date with the latest news on a given topic.
-We will use Exa to retrieve recent news articles and then feed the article contents to GPT-3.5 Turbo for summarization.
-This is a form of Retrieval Augmented Generation (RAG).
+We’ll do this in three steps:

 The Jupyter notebook for this tutorial is available on Colab for easy experimentation.
 You can also check it out on Github, including a plain Python version if you want to skip to the complete product.